| Were

 color along the upper lashline with a medium tone, but it's best

+not to darken the crease.
 Narrow Set - Keep the application

 on the outer edges of the eyes, extending slightly beyond the

+outer corners.
 Wide Set - Begin the application

 at the inner corners of the eyes.
 Try to avoid going past the

+outer corners.
 Protruding - Choose tones

 with warmth and depth to make the eyes recede.
 Dust a medium tone